microsoft/sarif-tutorials/docs/Introduction.md

 ## <a id="dont-panic"></a>Don't panic!

 As we said earlier, SARIF is a large, powerful format that addresses the needs of sophisticated tools of many kinds.

-But your tool (if you're a tool author) probably needs to support only a small subset of the information that SARIF can represent.
+But if you're a tool author, your tool probably needs to produced only a small subset of the information that SARIF can represent.
 The goal of this tutorial is to help you quickly to understand the features of SARIF that everyone needs, and to find the more advanced features that make sense for your tool.

+Even if you're writing a SARIF viewer (say, an Eclipse plugin), which ideally would be able to visualize everything in a SARIF file, you don't have to do it all at once.
+You can start with a viewer that just displays the basics, and move on to displaying the more advanced features as your customers require.
+The trick is to know what the basics _are_.
+That's where these tutorials come in.

 ## <a id="plan"></a>The plan for these tutorials